Draft Animal Series

 To equip them for work, they require a simple wooden yoke which can be made on the farm using basic carpentry tools.
 A grab chain is attached to the yoke, which can then be connected to basically anything a draft horse or mule might be asked to pull.

-Oxen are very well suited for work over rough or steep terrain, such as forestry operations.
+Oxen are very well-suited for work over rough or steep terrain, such as forestry operations.
 They are very sure-footed and work at a relatively slow and even pace.

 Harnessing the Power of Mules in Timber Operations